-Expressed as equivalent kilowatt hours per square foot (ekWh/ f^2), the Energy Use Intensity metric accounts for weather, occupancy and exceptional uses (for example, computer server rooms) to express the total energy used at the complex.
+Expressed as equivalent kilowatt hours per square foot (ekWh/f2), the Energy Use Intensity metric accounts for weather, occupancy and exceptional uses (for example, computer server rooms) to express the total energy used at the complex.

-While increasing over 2018, the property's EUI performance still ranked better than the BOMA BEST® average performance for office buildings for 2018-20192.
+The property's EUI performance saw an improvement of 2018's performance and still ranked better than the BOMA BEST® average performance for office buildings for 2018-20192.